 - seeming withdrawn or inactive

-- extreme changes in mood
+- extreme changes in mood or behaviour

 - increased spending or loss of possessions

 - changes in sleeping patterns